AnonymerNiklasistanonym/MoonpieBot/README.md

 For some macros to work (like Twitch API connections for `!so`/`!followage`/`!settitle`/`!setgame`) additional Twitch API credentials need to be provided.

+### Optional: Custom strings/messages

+Most messages can be customized to a high degree using a custom message parser that can also easily be extended consisting of plugins and macros.

+The idea is that instead of a final message (in English) there is a way to replace the default string with a custom one.
+Important variables and values will then at runtime be parsed and inserted into the string.

+Of course these overrides can be set in the `.env` file or via the command line but the recommended way of redefining the custom strings/messages is in a `.env.strings` file ([there is an example for the file](./.env.strings.example) where all the default values are listed and can be uncommented and edited).
 ## Setup

 ### Build it yourself